-BASIC CAREER SERVICES

-Primarily informational, many may be self-accessed, all must be provided through the one-stop delivery system.
+BASIC CAREER SERVICES Primarily informational, many may be self-accessed, all must be provided through the one-stop delivery system.
+Basic Career Services Definitions

-delivery system.
-Basic Career Services Definitions Eligibility Determination Eligibility for Adult, Dislocated Worker, or Youth WIOA Title IB programs Eligible Training Provider List (ETPL) Information Provision of information on training programs including cost, jobs they prepare one for, expected employment and earnings, and credential types.
-Financial Aid Assistance Info Provision of assistance in establishing eligibility for programs of financial aid assistance for training and education programs not provided under WIOA, such as PELL, State, or Local funded programs, scholarships, etc. Initial Assessment Assessment of skill levels, including literacy, numeracy, English language proficiency, aptitudes, abilities/skill gaps, support service needs, includes CASAS Labor Exchange Services Includes: Job Search &amp; Placement Assistance Career Counseling Provision of information on in-demand industry sectors and occupations Provision of information on nontraditional employment for women Recruitment related services to businesses, including referrals to services not traditionally delivered through the one-stop system Labor Market Information Provision of workforce and labor market information (LMI), including: • Job vacancy listings in labor market areas (Local, State, National) • Information on the skills necessary to obtain the vacant jobs listed; and • Occupational info about in-demand jobs, such as earnings, skill requirements, and opportunities for advancement Local Area Performance Info Provision of information about local area performance, including accountability measures, one-stop certifications, etc. Outreach - Intake - Orientation Providing an orientation to or information about services available through the one- stop system including worker profiling.
+Basic Career Services Definitions Eligibility Determination Eligibility for Adult, Dislocated Worker, or Youth WIOA Title IB programs Eligible Training Provider List Provision of information on training programs including cost, jobs they (ETPL) Information prepare one for, expected employment and earnings, and credential types.
+Financial Aid Assistance Info Provision of assistance in establishing eligibility for programs of financial aid assistance for training and education programs not provided under WIOA, such as PELL, State, or Local funded programs, scholarships, etc. Initial Assessment Assessment of skill levels, including literacy, numeracy, English language proficiency, aptitudes, abilities/skill gaps, support service needs, includes CASAS Labor Exchange Services Includes: Job Search & Placement Assistance Career Counseling Provision of information on in-demand industry sectors and occupations Provision of information on an advantisional and leaves and formations.
+Provision of information on nontraditional employment for women Provision of information on nontraditional employment for women Provision of information on nontraditional employment for women Recruitment related services to businesses, including referrals to services not traditionally delivered through the one-stop system Labor Market Information Provision of workforce and labor market information (LMI), including: Labor Warket Information Job vacancy listings in labor market areas (Local, State, National) Information on the skills necessary to obtain the vacant jobs listed; and Occupational info about in-demand jobs, such as earnings, skill requirements, and opportunities for advancement Local Area Performance Info Provision of information about local area performance, including accountability measures, one-stop certifications, etc. Outreach - Intake - Providing an orientation to or information about services available through Orientation the one- stop system including worker profiling.
 Must also include opportunity for an individual to initiate an application for TANF services.
-Referrals to & Coordination Referrals to and coordination of activities with other programs and services, including programs and services of one-stop system partners and other appropriate services, including supportive services.
-Supportive Services Info Provision of information on availability of supportive services or assistance and appropriate referrals to agencies that provide them, including: Childcare Child Support Heath Services (MaineCare, CHIP, Medicare, Health Insurance Options) Food Stamps TANF Etc. UI Claims Assistance Provision of "meaningful assistance" to individuals seeking to file a UI claim via on- site staff trained in UI claims filing and claimant rights and responsibilities; or providing a direct link, within a reasonable amount of time, to a UI staff person who can answer such questions.
+Referrals to & Coordination Referrals to and coordination of activities with other programs and services, including programs and services of one-stop system partners and other appropriate services, Companion Compined Info including supportive services.
+Supportive Services Info Provision of information on availability of supportive services or assistance and appropriate referrals to agencies that provide them, including:Childcare Childcare Child Support Heath Services (MaineCare, CHIP, Medicare, Health Insurance Options) Food Stamps TANF - 1/11/1

+UI Claims Assistance Provision of "meaningful assistance" to individuals seeking to file a UI claim via on- site staff trained in UI claims filing and claimant rights and responsibilities; or providing a direct link, within a reasonable amount of time, to a UI staff person who can answer such questions.